WHEREAS recycling reduces the amount of waste going to landfill, and results in new, valuable uses for products otherwise at their end-of-life; and

 Alberta Environment and Parks (AEP)

 RMA appreciates the Government of Alberta’s commitment to working with external stakeholders to enhance provincial recycling programs that work for all Albertans.
 RMA participated as a project partner in the Alberta Collaborative Extended Producer Responsibility Study (ACES) to provide the rural context for implementing an Extended Producer Responsibility (EPR) system in Alberta.
-The ACES study was funded by the Alberta Urban Municipalities Association, Canadian Stewardship Services Alliance and the cites of Edmonton and Calgary.
+The ACES study was funded by the Alberta Municipalities (Abmunis), Canadian Stewardship Services Alliance and the cites of Edmonton and Calgary.
 ACES outlines a made-in-Alberta vision for EPR for residential packaging and paper products.
 The study proposes that producers of packaging and paper products in Alberta manage both the financial and operational obligations of collecting their products and finding markets to recycle them.